ironhack-rmt-materials/wd-lesson-guide-and-resources/organization/alignment-tas-lt.md

   - Emphasize --> 1min.
   - 1 fun question
 - Independent work
-  - 2 groups, one with each TA
+  - one group with each TA
   - If students need support, they can ask on slack (eg. #ask-for-help-during-class)